To me, there are no sweeter words on earth than:

 - Would you like some coffee?

-If you’re a mediumship newbie, this simple post will open your eyes more than if the Kool Aid man burst through your door.
+BTW, if you’re a mediumship newbie, this post will open your eyes wider than if the Kool Aid man burst through your door.
 Let’s dig in!

 Hands down.
 Period.
 Without a doubt.
 Season finale.
 The whole enchilada.

 The absolute most important part of any mediumship reading is the message.

 Of course, when communicating with Spirit, evidence is crucial too.
 By evidence, I mean things like:

 - personality traits

 - the hobbies they had while they were living

 - stuff about their life (were they married/had kids/what kind of job they did)

 - anything that helps their loved ones know it is them

 All of these things are awesome, amazing, and important.